 Commission your very own wedding art with this very creative wedding reception idea.
 Hire a painter to capture of the scene of your wedding.
 “Guests like watching the scene unfold on the canvas throughout the evening,” says planner Tzo Ai Ang of Ang Weddings and Events.
 Place the artist in an area where they have a good view of the room, but where guests can also standby and observe.
 One tip: “Give the artist early access, so they can paint the background before guests arrive for dinner,” Ang suggests.

 Put a new spin on your photobooth and your bar by combining the two.
-The Grand Bevy’s SipMi Live is a technology that allows you to print photos on edible paper to top your cocktails.
+The Grand Bevy’s SIPMI Live is a technology that allows you to print photos on edible paper to top your cocktails.
 You can sync this to your photo booth so that couples can sip their latest pose—after an Instagram, of course.
 Another option is to have the photo on the cocktail set at each place setting as the guest arrives to dinner.
-“It’s an intimate and fantastically fun touch to your wedding,” says Josh Rosenthal of The Grand Bevy.
+“It’s an intimate and fantastically fun touch to your wedding,” says Josh Rosenthal, CEO and founder of The Grand Bevy.
 “To pull it off, ask your guests to send a picture ahead of the event.
 Just don’t tell them why or you’ll spoil the surprise.”
-Be sure to publicize your hashtag nearby—you’ll definitely want to see the posts!
+Be sure to publicize your hashtag nearby—you’ll definitely want to see the posts.

 Spice up the dance floor with more than laser lights.
 The newest trend is to shoot off CO2 cold air cannons, just like you’d find at nightlife spots in Miami and Las Vegas, says DJ Nate Nelson of LeForce Entertainment.
 “Nothing surprises the guest more than a cold blast of air to cool off the dance floor,” Nelson adds.
-“It really brings the energy up on the dance floor.”
-It’s also not challenging to pull off.
-You just need the supplies.
+“It really brings the energy up.”
+It’s also not challenging to pull off, you just need the supplies.
 The air can shoot from cannons installed on the ceiling, placed on the floor, or even handheld with a backpack.
 It’s a party no one will forget.

 Have your guests participate in the mixology of their drinks with a build-your-own cocktail bar.
 The bartender will mix up the base beverage, such as a gin and tonic, then guests can add their own garnishes from an herb and botanical station.
 Or, host a martini bar where guests can customize their cocktail by choosing between gin or vodka, shaken or stirred, and olives or a lemon twist.